-The Provost and Executive Vice -President for Academic Affairs is the chief academic officer of the university.
+The Provost and Executive Vice President for Academic Affairs is the chief academic officer of the University.
 The Provost holds a tenured professorship appointment.
-Reporting to the Provost are the Associate Provosts, the Deans of the Colleges and the Dean of Professional and Continuing Studies, the Dean of Graduate Studies, and the Chief Information Officer (CIO).
-Academic Directors reporting to the Provost include the Directors of Institutional Research and Assessment, Library, Disability Services, Testing Services, Office of International Engagement, and the Registrar.
+Reporting to the Provost are the Associate Provosts, the Deans of the Colleges, the Dean of the Graduate School, and the Chief Information Officer (CIO).
+Academic Directors reporting to the Provost include the Directors of Institutional Research and Assessment, Library, Office of International Services, Disability Support Services, Student Success Center, Center for Collaborative Learning, Testing Services, and the Registrar.
 The processes for selection, appointment, and reappointment of Deans are given in Appendix A and those for the CIO and Directors are given in Appendix B.